 Scenes from the Baltic Camp at the Hochfeld in 1948.
 The original tenants no longer did have any access and were recognized as occupation-affected.

 As here in Haunstetten, there was a special “DP Police” in all DP Camps to ensure the observance of the camp regulations.
 Jurisdiction was martial law however.
+On the right Alfreds Neimanis, whose daughter discovered this picture after more than 70 years and recognized her father.
+She lived as a little girl in the Baltic Camp Haunstetten and later wrote a book about the escape movements of the Latvians.

 Besides the DU confiscations, dozens of buildings for the numerous Military Government organizations in and around Augsburg were confiscated.
 For a more detailed account a separate survey is however required.
 Two remarkable examples in the West of Augsburg are the Leyherr-Villa and the Café Heider, both in Westheim.